 - Will I need money to pay for bond and rent?

 You will need to consider whether you need a lump sum of money for bond, rent and items of furniture that you will need in your new accommodation.

 - Will I be able to afford accommodation close to my children’s school?

 Ideally, you should live close to where your children attend school, to minimise travel for them as much as possible.
 If you do not have family that you can stay with and do need to find rental accommodation, you will need to consider whether you can afford to pay rent on an ongoing basis at a property that is within close proximity to your children’s childcare/school.
 If you cannot, then you need to consider what impact this may have on the children and the child arrangements that will be in place with the other parent.

 Given the complexity of these issues, it can be difficult to consider your alternatives - especially as you are also dealing with the emotion relating to an impending relationship breakdown.
 Our handy, free Pre-Separation Checklist provides a comprehensive list of things you need to consider before leaving your partner.

 We also recommend that you seek legal advice about your options moving forward, before you decide to end your relationship, so that you can make an informed decision.
-At Tonkin Legal, we offer fixed fee Pre-Separation Advice for $390.
+At Tonkin Legal, we offer fixed fee Pre-Separation Advice.
 As part of this service, we review your current situation and help you develop a plan for separation that protects your best interests and those of your children.
 This investment in quality legal advice can save you a lot of money and heartache down the track.